 Simply put: shipping matters to Canadian consumers.
 In a 2019 report, 80% of Canadian respondents listed free shipping as the primary factor driving their choice of retailer.
 As ecommerce continues to evolve and expand, it’s difficult for small- to medium-sized businesses to stay competitive when it comes to free shipping.
 When overhead costs associated with things like shipping and warehousing start to grow, small- to medium-sized businesses lose the ability to stay competitive in a market where added fees mean unsatisfied customers.

-In a 2018 survey looking at the primary reason why Canadian online shoppers abandon cart, a definitive 72% of respondents blamed shopping costs that end up being too high or more than expected.1
+In a 2018 survey looking at the primary reason why Canadian online shoppers abandon cart, a definitive 72% of respondents blamed shipping costs that end up being too high or more than expected.1

 For American businesses, reaching a rapidly-expanding market of Canadian shoppers also presents uniquely difficult challenges.
 Shipping and fulfilling from the United States presents avoidable inconveniences to Canadian end customers.